FortuneDayZ/Stock-Lookup/README.md

 - Make sure the Tiingo API key is active and correctly added.
 - Double-check your virtual environment is activated.
-- If `search_history.db` doesn’t exist, it will be created on first app run.
+- If `search_history.db` doesn't exist, it will be created on first app run.

 ---